leon-hub101/Cypher-Project/README.md

 - Non-alphabetic characters (e.g., numbers, symbols) remain unchanged during encryption and decryption.
 - For extended functionality or use in production environments, further testing and validation may be required.

-Please follow this link for quick access to the encoder: https://leon-hub101.github.io/Cypher-Project/ Enjoy encrypting and decrypting your messages! 🛡️🔑
+Enjoy encrypting and decrypting your messages! 🛡️🔑